Advantages and disadvantages of air source heat pumps.

 • Low carbon.
 Compared to a gas boiler, a heat pump can reduce your annual carbon footprint by around 44%.4

 • Versatile.
 They’re well suited to many homes, and the most common form of heat pump around.
-They can cool the interior in summer as well as heat it in winter, and they’re great for creating a consistent, comfortable air temperature throughout.
+They can heat your home and provide you with hot water.

 • Grants are available.
 In England and Wales, that’s via the Boiler Upgrade Scheme – and there are grants available in Scotland and Northern Ireland, too.